Slip-flow theory for thermo-osmosis based on a kinetic model with near-wall potential: Discussion

 \section{Discussion}

 In the dimensional form, the thermal-slip boundary condition [Eq.~\eqref{eq:slip-coef} or \eqref{eq:slip-coef3}] is written as, up to the first order of $k$,

 where $\slip$ [the unit m$^2$/(s K)] is the thermal-slip coefficient, and $\b21$ is the corresponding dimensionless thermal-slip coefficient of order unity, as obtained in Secs.~\ref{sec:slip-flow-theory} and \ref{sec:thermo-osmosis}.
 Here, $v_0=\sqrt{2RT_0}$ is the thermal speed at the reference state, $\ell_0$ is the mean free path at the reference state, and $T_0$ is the reference temperature.
 Note that $\b21$ can be either positive or negative signs, although positive values $\b21>0$ (corresponding to flow from cold to hot) have been more commonly observed.
+In the following, we discuss the validity of Eq.~\eqref{eq:slip-discussion} for gas and liquid phases separately.